Autumn 1406 B.C.

 The Israelites, after their war victory over the Amorites, continue to travel north on the eastern side of the Jordan River.
 They travel to the land of Bashan and are attacked, at Edrei, by King Og and his army (Numbers 21:33 - 35, Deuteronomy 3:1 - 7, 11).
 Moses, recounting all of Israel's events and wars during their wanderings in the wilderness, mentions what made Og a unique enemy.

 For only Og king of Bashan remained of the rest of the giants (the Rephaim).
 Behold, his bedstead was a bedstead of iron . . .
 Nine cubits (roughly 13 feet or 3.9 meters) was its length, and four cubits (roughly 5.8 feet or 1.8 meters) its width . . .
 (Deuteronomy 3:11, HBFV).

 Og, in spite of his gigantic size, is soundly defeated by God's people.
 He, his sons, and many of those who fought with him, perish.
-His land is confiscated by the Israelites and ultimately given to the half-tribe of Manasseh as an inheritance from God (Deuteronomy 3:13, Joshua 13:11 - 12).
+His land is confiscated by Moses and the Israelites.
+It is ultimately given to the half-tribe of Manasseh as an inheritance from God (Deuteronomy 3:13, Joshua 13:11 - 12).

 Midianites punished for their sin

 The last war God wants Moses to execute, before his death, is against the Midianites.
 The people of Midian, at this time, were a semi-nomadic people who lived roughly east and southeast of Moabite territory.